ddewaele/GoogleMapsV2WithActionBarSherlock/part3.md

 ##Part 3 : Animating the map

+**Attention: This is still very much work in progress.
+Stay tuned for updates or feel free to log issues / provide remarks/suggestions**

 In the previous sections we've seen how to setup your map applications, how to move around the map with the camera, and how to add markers and lines to the map.
 In this last part we're going to create an animation that resembles a fly-over.